ishg-153/blob/ReadMe.md

-This file is being used to try-out devops tools
+This repo is being used to try-out devops tools